 “There are those who look at things the way they are, and ask why… I dream of things that never were, and ask why not?”
 Robert Kennedy

-#BeBold and join us in August 2018 when we carry a message of hope, inspiration and education for young girls and women in Haiti.
+#BeBold and join us on January 5th when we carry a message of hope, inspiration and education for young girls and women in Haiti.

 This first-ever event needs IAMCP WIT members from around the world to help us make this conference happen.